-The Department of Linguistics offers programs of study leading to the BA, MA and the PhD Theoretical approaches in all areas of linguistics are emphasized, providing a thorough grounding in four core areas of linguistics: phonetics, phonology, syntax, and semantics.
-Advanced courses are offered in the fields already mentioned and in other areas of linguistics, including descriptive and documentary linguistics, computational linguistics, language acquisition, morphology, neurolinguistics, pidgin and creole studies, historical linguistics, language contact, and the linguistics of signed languages.
-Students may also elect to take related course work in the Departments of Anthropology, Computer Sciences, Philosophy, and Psychology, as well as specific language departments.
+The Department of Linguistics offers programs of graduate study leading to the MA and the PhD.
+Theoretical approaches in all areas of linguistics are emphasized, providing a thorough grounding in five core areas of linguistics: phonetics, phonology, syntax, semantics, and field methods.
+Advanced courses are offered in the fields already mentioned and in other areas of linguistics, especially including descriptive and documentary linguistics, computational linguistics, and the linguistics of signed languages, as well as areas that may be within the research interests of specific faculty.
+Students may also elect to take related coursework in such departments as Anthropology, Communication Sciences and Disorders, Computer Science, Philosophy, Psychology, and Statistics, as well as specific language departments.

 For more information on the Graduate School, the University of Texas, and the city of Austin, please visit the university website.